wdarsow/BestMovieSearchEver/README.md

 - Wade Darsow
 - Sean Flick
 - Oluwafemi Oyedeji
 - Maggie Rassett

-> Thank you to the instructor & teacher assistants who helped us work out a few bugs on the way.
+This project has been deployed at the following URL: https://wdarsow.github.io/BestMovieSearchEver/